 Sardines are small oily fish that pack a real flavour punch.
 The easiest way to buy sardines is in a can, with just one can providing around 2.7g of omega-3.
-Sardines are great on toast for breakfast or lunch, added to salad or used as part of a pasta dish.
+Sardines are great on toast for breakfast or lunch, added to salad or pasta.

 Discover more ways to cook trout.

-Sea bass is a meatier, stronger flavoured fish often used in Asian cooking.
-It contains over 2g of omega-3 per fillet and works with a variety of different flavour combinations, herbs and spices.
+Sea bass is a meatier, stronger flavoured fish that works with subtle and punchy flavours.
+It contains over 2g of omega-3 per fillet and is delicious served with fiery chilli, ginger & garlic or with a simple lemon & caper dressing.

 Discover our best sea bass recipes.

-This is a plant-based source of omega-3 that will convert into ALA, with just one tablespoon of whole seeds providing 2.5g of ALA.
+A plant-based source of omega-3 – just one tablespoon of whole seeds provides 2.5g of ALA.
 Flaxseeds are small yellow-brown seeds, a bit like sesame seeds, that can be eaten whole or ground.
-Add them to porridge, smoothies and soups, in energy balls or use flaxseed oil as a dressing - it's even higher in ALA.
+Add flaxseeds to porridge, smoothies, pancakes and brownies, use in energy balls or drizzle flaxseed oil into a salad dressing – it's even higher in ALA.

-Another plant-based source of omega-3, but one of the highest, chia seeds can be used as a great non-grain alternative to breakfast when soaked overnight in milk or yogurt, added to smoothies or used to make a nutritious dessert.
-Just one tablespoon packs over 2g of omega-3 (the ALA variety) making it a better vegan source of this all important essential fat.
+Another plant-based source of omega-3, but one of the highest, chia seeds can be used as a great non-grain alternative to breakfast when soaked overnight in milk or yogurt to make chia pudding, added to smoothies or used to make a nutritious dessert.
+Just one tablespoon packs over 2g of omega-3 (the ALA variety) making it a better vegan source of this all-important essential fat.

-Make the most of chia seeds with our recipe collection.
+Make the most of chia seeds with our easy recipes.